wulab-github/KassKMC/README.md

 The first column indicates the PDB id of the protein complex.
 The number next indicates how many subunits in the first binding partner of the complex.
 For instance, the first binding partner of 2VLN in the list above has one subunit, while the first binding partner of 2B4J has two subunits.
 The letters after the number indicate the chain ids of the subunits in the first binding partners.
 Similarly, tte number after these letters indicates how many subunits in the second binding partner of the complex, while the letters after this number indicate the chain ids of the subunits in the second binding partners.
 Afterwards, the real number after the chain ids of the second binding partner indicates the ionic strength in which the experimental association rate was measured.
 The unit of the ionic strength is M. Finally, the real numer in the last column is the experimentally measured value of association rate for the corresponding protein complex between the first and second binding partners which chain ids are indicated in the list.
+The unit of the rates is per Molar per second.

 5--------------------------------------------------->